Upcoming events + activities

 This typically takes place on the third Thursday of the month.

 The regular agenda includes brief updates, questions, and calls-to-action from each of the leaders and the work that they represent, along with longer discussions on special topics.
-If you have a topic to bring to an ExComm meeting, please email BSLA President, Luisa Oliveira.
+If you have a topic to bring to an ExComm meeting, please email BSLA President, Michelle Crowley.

 It’s our regular, essential moment to connect and coordinate our activities across Mass & Maine, AND our means to collaboratively discuss questions, issues, and other important things.